bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

 Datetime tick formatters have additional properties for adding more context to ticks on datetime axes.
 For instance, a context format might show the year, month, and day on the first tick, while the regular ticks show an hour and minute.

+This is especially useful in cases where an axis is zoomable.
+For example: when zooming in to a level of seconds, the tick formatter context can provide additional information about broader units of time, such as day or month.

 The context options are:

 ``context``
     A format for adding context to the tick or ticks specified by ``context_which``.
 Values are:

     * None, no context is added
-    * A standard ``DatetimeTickFormatter`` format string, the single format is used across all scales
+    * A standard  :class:`~bokeh.models.DatetimeTickFormatter` format string, this single format is used across all scales
-    * Another ``DatetimeTickFormetter`` instance, to have scale-dependent context
+    * Another :class:`~bokeh.models.DatetimeTickFormatter` instance, to add scale-dependent context

 ``context_which``
     Which tick or ticks to add a formatted context string to.
 Values are:
-    "start", "end", "center", and  "all".
+    `"start"`, `"end"`, `"center"`, and `"all"`.

 ``context_location``
     Relative to the tick label text baseline, where the context should be rendered.
-Values are: "below", "above", "left", and "right"
+Values are: `"below"`, `"above"`, `"left"`, and `"right"`.

 There is a pre-defined ``RELATIVE_DATETIME_CONTEXT`` that adds context that is more or less a single scale higher.
 The example below demonstrates these